Robin-Van-de-Merghel/HiverDigger/README.md

 # HiveDigger

-HiveDigger is a pure-Go parser for Windows Registry hive files (REGF format) with a plugin-based architecture for forensic analysis.
+HiveDigger is **vibe-coded** a pure-Go parser for Windows Registry hive files (REGF format) with a plugin-based architecture for forensic analysis.
 It includes both a command-line interface and an interactive Terminal User Interface (TUI) with dual workflow modes.

+> [!NOTE]
+> As a vibe-coded project, it as some flaws and bug.
+You are welcome to contribute to make it more production ready!

+## Why vibe coding?

+During my cyber-security courses, I needed a tool to analyze hives.
+I found the super cool projects from [@Eric Zimmerman](https://ericzimmerman.github.io), but it was in pearl.

+I recently started coding in *go*, so I thought it was the right time to adapt a program into go!

+But as I had to have this project working quickly, I vibe-coded it.
+When I'll have some time, I'll correct as much as I can so that this project has a production ready structure!

 ## Features